Close

 The MA in Literatures of Engagement will develop its students’ skills in critical analysis, argument, persuasion, and communication, and equip them with the ability and initiative to be engaged, responsible, and informed global citizens.

-B.A. degree with a subject mark in English, or a cognate discipline, of 2.1 or higher, or international equivalent.
-Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.
+B.A. degree (NFQ Level 8 or equivalent honours degree) with a subject mark in English, or a cognate discipline, of 2.1 or higher, or international equivalent.
+Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level (NFQ Level 8 or equivalent honours degree).

 Minimum English language requirements: